 Fat Bike Tour of Anchorage FAQ

-- Why is the Fat Bike Tour of Anchorage being added in 2019?
+- Why was the Fat Bike Tour of Anchorage added in 2019?

 - What gear do I need?

-- Although not required, a bell or other noisemaker is strongly recommended to alert skiers and other trail users that you are approaching.
+- A bell or other noisemaker is required to alert skiers and other trail users that you are approaching.

 - There is no maximum or minimum tire pressure requirement.
 Adjust PSI appropriate for the trail conditions.
 Soft trail conditions require lower tire pressure.

 - Dress in layers and adjust as needed.
 This is a multi-hour race in winter conditions.
 You are expected to keep yourself warm and safe for the duration of your race.
 If temperatures are extremely cold, take additional safety measures such as using chemical hand and foot warmers and covering exposed skin with a balaclava or buff.

 - What is the Course?

 See the maps on the website.
 The course includes several sections of ski trails but generally follows multi-use trails from the Anchorage Hillside to Kincaid Park, including the Homestead (Tour of Anchorage), Chester Creek and Coastal Trails.
 The course has a net downhill profile but does include significant hills on the Spencer Loop (for the 50K), near Point Woronzof and from the Coastal Trail up to Kincaid.
 Race Officials reserve the right to alter the course based on safety concerns or weather conditions.